 Eating disorders can be associated with major medical complications which can affect the whole body.
 They are not a phase, a lifestyle choice or about vanity.
 No one would choose to have an eating disorder.

-- rapid weight loss or gain or frequent changes in weight
+- rapid weight loss or gain, or frequent changes in weight

 - feeling depressed, anxious, irritable or stressed

-- difficulties with expressing emotions and low self-worth
+- difficulties with accepting and expressing emotions

 Types of eating disorders